hiromi2424/CakePHP-Bitly-Helper/README.md

 - CakePHP >= 1.2
 - PHP >= 4
-- json_decode() function is available. if you don't have it, install upgrade.php(http://upgradephp.berlios.de/) into you vendors diretory.
+- json_decode() function is available. if you don't have it, install upgrade.php(http://upgradephp.berlios.de/) into your vendors diretory.

 ## Setup ##